hyprwm/hyprland-plugins/csgo-vulkan-fix/README.md

         # NOT a regex!
 This is a string and has to exactly match initial_class
         class = cs2

+        # Whether to fix the mouse position.
+A select few apps might be wonky with this.
+        fix_mouse = true
     }
 }
 ```